-As I write this, it’s 10:30 pm and still light outside!
-I’m in Alaska, taping new shows for Garden Smart.
-A lot of people wonder if you can even garden here.
-I used to be one of them.
-I’m not any more!
+As I write this, it’s 10:30pm and still light outside!
+I’m in Alaska – taping new shows for GardenSmart.
+Many people wonder if it’s even possible to garden in Alaska.
+I used to be one of them, but I’m not any more!

 For the past two days, we’ve had some rare but much needed down time.
-I started today with an exhilarating early morning run through the rain forest that surrounds the resort where we are staying.
+I started today with an exhilarating early morning run through the rain forest that surrounds the resort where we’re staying.
 The temperature was brisk and the aroma of the damp, pine-scented forest floor was heaven.
 My feet felt like they had wings.
 I could have run for miles.